Free cookie consent management tool by TermsFeed Privacy Suite

 The average age at diagnosis varies depending on the type of sarcoma.

-Rhabdomyosarcomas often occur in younger children.
+Rhabdomyosarcomas is the most common childhood soft tissue sarcoma in children 14 years and younger.
 Osteosarcoma diagnoses peak in the late teens and early 20s.
 Ewing sarcoma diagnoses have a much larger plateau, spanning from puberty to the mid-20s.

 What are the signs and symptoms of sarcoma?

-The number one sign of sarcoma is a physical lump without any source of injury.
+The most common sign of childhood sarcoma is a painless lump without any source of injury.
 If there is an unexplained pain or swelling in a joint or bone and it hasn’t gone away in a couple of weeks, it should be checked by a doctor.

 How are sarcomas diagnosed?